-- 34 You have provided documentation as described under 0.1.1. above. - You intend to predict the properties of the Substance from information obtained from the analogue substances, listed above. - You provide the following reasoning for the prediction of toxicological properties: you state that all the category members are "structurally similar ZDDP complexes [...] when ordered by average molecular weight, each category member shows a sufficiently similar physicochemical, toxicological, ecotoxicological and environmental fate profile to support readacross between the substances". - You consider the RAAF2 Scenario 6 (different compounds have the same type of effect(s)) to be the most relevant to this category approach because the read-across is based on "the absence of systemic effects for all members of the category and no relevant variations in the strength of effects are predicted for the target substances in terms of the endpoints subject to a testing proposal". - You use the following assumptions to support the prediction of properties of your Substance from data for the source substances 1-4: - ZDDPs are "predicted to have low absorbance via the oral route and consequently systemic exposure will also be low"; - In addition, you claim that upon ingestion the only relevant pool of constituents is the neutral pool due to quick and complete breakdown of the ZDDPs constituents into the neutral form; - "The alkyl dithiophoaphte ester (DTPE, dissociated from Zn) is the only form in the GI fluid and is therefore the only bioavailable portion" and is regarded by you as "reactive chemistry of interest"; - "ZDDPs are all metabolized similarly to the starting alkyl alcohols";
+- 33 You have provided documentation as described under 0.1.1. above. - 34 In your testing strategy document for the PNDT 2nd species (rabbit) you indicate that "The preliminary proposal is to test only 2 substances that adequately bracket the variables present - i.e., a ZDDP made from a linear alcohol and a ZDDP made from a branched alcohol".
+However, you did not specify the source substances [the test material] you intend to use to predict the properties of your Substance. - 35 You provide the following reasoning for the prediction of toxicological properties: you state that all the category members are "structurally similar ZDDP complexes [...] when ordered by average molecular weight, each category member shows a sufficiently similar physicochemical, toxicological, ecotoxicological and environmental fate profile to support readacross between the substances". - 36 You consider the RAAF2 Scenario 6 (different compounds have the same type of effect(s)) to be the most relevant to this category approach because the read-across is based on "the absence of systemic effects for all members of the category and no relevant variations in the strength of effects are predicted for the target substances in terms of the endpoints subject to a testing proposal". - 37 You use the following assumptions to support the prediction of properties of your Substance from data for the source substances 1-4: - ZDDPs are "predicted to have low absorbance via the oral route and consequently systemic exposure will also be low"; - In addition, you claim that upon ingestion the only relevant pool of constituents is the neutral pool due to quick and complete breakdown of the ZDDPs constituents into the neutral form; - "The alkyl dithiophoaphte ester (DTPE, dissociated from Zn) is the only form in the GI fluid and is therefore the only bioavailable portion" and is regarded by you as "reactive chemistry of interest"; - "ZDDPs are all metabolized similarly to the starting alkyl alcohols";